 You’re sprawled out over a motel mattress, clutching something in your hand, willing your mom to call back, to let you know what time she’s coming to get you, what time you should be ready.
 She’s on her way, you’re sure.
 The clock beside the phone blinks 12:00, a quick red pulse.
 She’ll be here soon.
 You know.
 You shut your eyes, just for a while, you think, the yellow slice of light lingering behind closed lids.
 You wait, and you listen for the twin beep of the horn outside.

-Amy L. Eggert is the author of Scattershot: Collected Fictions (Lit Fest Press 2015), a hybrid collection that redefines and re-envisions the trauma narrative.
-Additional recent publications can be found in Cardinal Sins, Bluffs Literary Magazine, and Festival Writer.
-She is currently coauthoring a book with Jane L. Carman that explores the mindset, stigma, and aftermath of suicide.
+Amy L. Eggert is a writer, a teacher, and a mom.
+She is the author of Scattershot: Collected Fictions (Lit Fest Press 2015), a hybrid collection that re-envisions the trauma narrative.
+Additional recent publications can be found in Del Sol Review, Beliveau Review, Midway Journal, Verse of Silence, Cardinal Sins, and Bluffs Literary Magazine.
 Eggert teaches for Bradley University in Peoria, Illinois.